 This is one of the essential startup tools to utilize to ensure that your website is seen by the end-user as you intended.

 The importance of image optimization

 If your website loads slowly because of images and other dynamic elements, the chances that potential customers will stay and convert goes lower.
 Image optimization is crucial to get them to stay while providing them a visually appealing and enhanced experience.
 It is also important in getting them to come back since they enjoyed their browsing and transactions on your site.
 Thus, you can nurture your customers and add them to a loyal base that you can keep on engaging to grow your business.

-Read more about "How to improve your page load speed" with image optimisation in this detailed blog post.
-Link.
+Read more about "How to improve your page load speed" with image optimization in this detailed blog.